If you're betting on the First Round Leader market for this event then check out our new FRL Form/Event Form stats here.

-After 47 events, we finally reach the last PGA Tour tournament of 2017 - the now traditional year-ender RSM Classic at Sea Island Resort.
-Thanks to all readers, listeners and watchers of our content across 2017 - it's great to have had you on board this year!
+A part-place return on Scott Piercy at 45/1 can't be sniffed at Mayakoba, but it was a case of what could have been with Aaron Wise well in the places going into the back nine - he suffered, as did many other well-backed players, going down the stretch.
+So after 47 events, we finally reach the last PGA Tour tournament of 2018 - the now traditional year-ender RSM Classic at Sea Island Resort.
+Thanks to all readers, listeners of the podcast and watchers of our YouTube content across 2018 - it's great to have had you on board this year!

-Formerly The McGladrey Classic, the RSM Classic is popular with lots of the golfing community who reside (or have a practice base) here on Sea Island or on the adjoining St Simon's Island - after all, it's always handy to have a full PGA Tour tournament worth a record $6,200,000 on your doorstep.
-So names like Jonathan Byrd, Harris English, Brian Harman, Charles Howell III, Zach Johnson, Rick Lamb, Chris Kirk, Patton Kizzire, Matt Kuchar, Keith Mitchell, Trey Mullinax, J.T.
-Poston, Brandt Snedeker, Hudson Swafford and tournament host Davis Love III will be spending a well-deserved tournament week in their own beds.
+Formerly The McGladrey Classic, the RSM Classic is popular with lots of the golfing community who reside (or have a practice base) here on Sea Island or on the adjoining St Simon's Island - after all, it's always handy to have a full PGA Tour tournament worth a record $6,400,000 on your doorstep.
+So names like Jonathan Byrd, Harris English, Joey Garber, Brian Harman, Zach Johnson, Patton Kizzire, Keith Mitchell, Trey Mullinax, J.T.
+Poston, Hudson Swafford and tournament host Davis Love III will be spending a well-deserved tournament week in their own beds.

-It's worth noting, however, that the local knowledge doesn't stop there as Blayne Barber, Brendon De Jonge, Kevin Kisner (defending champion), Seamus Power, Sam Saunders, Michael Thompson, Johnson Wagner and Nick Watney all regularly use the Sea Island Golf Performance Center.
+It's worth noting, however, that the local knowledge doesn't stop there as Chris Kirk, Kevin Kisner, Seamus Power, Josh Teater, Michael Thompson and Nick Watney all regularly use the Sea Island Golf Performance Center.
 Knowledge of Sea Island resort also stretches to a large number of players who studied and played college golf in Southeastern Conference (SEC) universities.

-Over on the European Tour, Paul Williams previews the DP World Tour Championship - you can read his thoughts on that event here.
+Over on the European Tour, Paul Williams rounds off the season with his DP World Tour Championship preview.

 Course Designer Links: For research purposes other Harry Colt designs include: